 These tips may or may not tickle your fancy but it definitely works.
 The main message to take away here is that: when you are going into or deciding to enter a B2B deal, the reason to do it should be clear and beneficial to your company but what’s most important is to build bridges because even though you use the other party’s service or product once, you’ll never know how you might entwine paths again one day.

-For examples of great partnerships and relationships forged, click here.
+Find out some examples of great partnerships and relationships forged.